-Victoza contains the active drug ingredient liraglutide.
-Although Victoza isn’t approved for weight loss, another medication, Saxenda, is.
+Victoza contains the active ingredient liraglutide.
+(An active ingredient is what makes a drug work.)
+Although Victoza isn’t approved for weight loss, another medication called Saxenda is.
 Saxenda also contains the active drug ingredient liraglutide.

 Victoza and Saxenda are not interchangeable.
 They’re given in different doses and have different approved uses.
 (To learn more about how Saxenda compares with Victoza, see this article.)

 If you’re interested in a medication for weight management, talk with your doctor.
 Victoza likely isn’t the best option for you.
-But other treatments that are approved for weight management, such as Saxenda, may be better options.
+Other treatments that are approved for weight management, such as Saxenda, may be better options.

 Will I experience hair loss during my Victoza treatment?

 It’s unlikely.
 Hair loss wasn’t reported as a side effect in studies of people using Victoza.

 It’s also possible for you to have fatigue from other side effects of Victoza.
 For example, low blood sugar is such a side effect.
 You’re especially at risk of this side effect if you’re also using other diabetes medications.
 Low blood sugar can cause you to feel tired.